ORNL/AdditiveFOAM/scripts/visualization/README.md

   --fit-output assets/images/visualizations/heat-source-calibration-fit.png
 ```

-The response figure reconstructs each PCHIP surrogate from the cached AdditiveFOAM trials and overlays the measured replicate range and local posterior mode.
-The fit figure uses `x = d / (D4sigma / 2)`, resamples the stored local posteriors with the campaign seed, repeats the robust uncertainty-weighted fit, and plots the empirical 95% response interval.
-The summary must contain `x_depth_over_half_d4sigma`, and the fit must declare `x_definition: d / (D4sigma / 2)`.
+The response figure reconstructs each PCHIP surrogate from the stored AdditiveFOAM trials and overlays the measured replicate range and local posterior mode.
+The fit figure uses `x = 2*Depth / selected diameter`, resamples the stored local posteriors with the campaign seed, repeats the uncertainty-weighted `soft_l1` fit, and plots the empirical 95% response interval.
+The generated CSV uses `x_2depth_over_diameter`; the fit must declare `x_definition: 2*Depth / selected diameter` and provide `nSlope` and `nIntercept`.
+The `areaEquivalent` tutorial uses the 109.69 µm area-equivalent `D4Sigma` as its selected diameter.